 There’s no better time than now to take a trip down to Adelaide.
-The capital city comes alive during the Adelaide Fringe Festival, which is a month-long celebration of all things art, theatre, culture, music and creativity.
+The capital city comes alive during the Adelaide Fringe Festival, the biggest arts festival in the Southern Hemisphere.
 With your evenings spent taking in unforgettable experiences and fantastic performances, you are bound to look for things to do during the day.
 We have the perfect 3-day Adelaide itinerary to help you make the most of your time in the city.

 Day 1: Unveiling Adelaide’s Hidden Gems